THE-DSBV/FaceMaskDetection/README.md

 # FaceMaskDetection

-TensorFlow machine learning model to detect if someone is wearing a face mask.
+Machine learning model that detects if the person in a photo is wearing a face mask.

+Tools used:
+- TensorFlow
+- NumPy
+- Python